KPMG Spark Blog

 Just because you're simplifying your communication does not mean you can't convey difficult or complex concepts to your readers.
 Consider using metaphors to convey your most difficult concepts but make sure that your metaphors simplify rather than distract or complicate your explanation.

 Similar to urgency is the concept of scarcity.
-But rather then leveraging time, you simply leverage supply.
+But rather than leveraging time, you simply leverage supply.
 Neuromarketing has shown scarcity to be a strong tool to create demand.

 Create content with a limited supply.
 For example, e-books with only a limited number of downloads, or content visible only by special invite.